 - Jaws How to Test a Document Using JAWS

-MS Word in Spartan 365 has Accessibility Checker built in — always use it!
+MS Word and MS PowerPoint in Spartan 365 has Accessibility Checker built in — always use it!

 Basics of Web Accessibility